 Many events can be ruined by adverse weather.
 Whether you are planning a public event such as a fair or parade, or a private beachside wedding, you may want to protect yourself against financial loss with weather insurance.

 This is a specialty insurance product and it requires a knowledgeable agent.
-An independent agent in our network can help.
+An independent agent can help.

-Your agent can review your needs, help you compare weather insurance quotes from several providers and find the coverage you need.
-Contact a local member agent for assistance today.
+Your agent can review your needs, help you compare weather insurance quotes from several providers, and find the coverage you need.
+Contact a local independent insurance agent for assistance today.

 - There are valleys in Antarctica that go years with no precipitation at all.

 - A small town in northern India gets the most annual rainfall on earth, 467 inches.

 A basic weather insurance policy is designed to protect against a financial loss caused by adverse weather.
 You may be interested in getting rain insurance for events such as: